ddddwee1/TorchSUL/example/BtmUpPose/Multi3D/README.md

 1. Process coco dataset with coco_process/dump.py and filt_coco.py.
 You will get a filtered_coco_kpts.pkl which contains the information, and a folder masks which contains the mask information for each image.

 2. Process muco dataset with muco_process/process.py.
-You will get augmented.pkl that contains labels of augmented dataset and unugmented dataset accordingly.
+You will get augmented.pkl and unaumgmented.pkl that contains labels of augmented dataset and unugmented dataset accordingly.

 3. Change paths in train/config.py